 - Current faculty at a PAEA member program

 - Minimum of three years as a higher education faculty member, ideally in a PA program

 - Additional requirements for specific workshops:

-- Clinical Coordinators 101 or New Clinical Coordinators Jump Start: minimum of three years’ experience as a clinical coordinator/director; currently serving as or recently served as a clinical coordinator/director
+- New clinical coordinator workshops: minimum of three years’ experience as a clinical coordinator/director; currently serving as or recently served as a clinical coordinator/director

-- Program Directors 101 or New Program Directors Jump Start: minimum of three years’ experience as a PA program director; currently serving as or recently served as a PA program director
+- New program director workshops: minimum of three years’ experience as a PA program director; currently serving as or recently served as a PA program director

 - Curriculum Vitae (3000-word text file with no identifying information, such as your name or contact information)